swcarpentry/python-novice-inflammation/episodes/04-files.md

 > ## Plotting Differences
 >
-> Plot the difference between the average of the first dataset
+> Plot the difference between the average inflammations reported in the first and second datasets
-> and the average of the second dataset,
+> (stored in `inflammation-01.csv` and `inflammation-02.csv`, correspondingly),
-> i.e., the difference between the leftmost plot of the first two figures.
+> i.e., the difference between the leftmost plots of the first two figures.
 >
 > > ## Solution
 > > ~~~